 Letter From The CHAIR

-April 2025
+November 2025

 This year marks the 60th anniversary of the New York City Landmarks Law.
-In 1965, the New York City Landmarks Law was enacted in order to protect historic landmarks and neighborhoods from precipitate decisions to destroy or fundamentally alter their character.
+In 1965, the New York City Landmarks Law was enacted to protect historic landmarks and neighborhoods from precipitate decisions to destroy or fundamentally alter their character.
 The law also established the creation of a permanent New York City Landmarks Preservation Commission.
 The Commission is authorized to designate a building to be a “landmark” on a particular “landmark site,” or to designate an area as a “historic district.”
 The legal definition of a landmark stipulates that the building must be at least 30 years old, and have either historical or architectural merit, as determined by the Commission.

 Thank you for your interest in the work of the Landmarks Preservation Foundation.